codenart/codenart.github.io/_posts/2-css/2017-08-24-css-7-combining-selectors.md

 ![spiral](/images/css/7/spiral.jpg)

 We start by learning some basic stuff and create some things.
-Then we back to the core knowledge to learn more deeply and create better things.
+Then we back to the core knowledge to learn a little more deeply and create a little better things.
 That's it.

 And now we're starting a new cycle to learn more about CSS Selectors. :D